Information measures and geometry of the hyperbolic exponential families of Poincar\'e and hyperboloid distributions: The hyperboloid distributions

 The set of the $d$-dimensional {\it hyperboloid mixture model} is given by

-The following shows that the hyperboloid mixture model has a universal property as the location-scale model. \begin{theorem} The set of statistical mixtures $\mathcal{M}_{\mathbb L^d}$ is dense in the space of the probability distribution on $\mathbb{R}^d$ for the topology of the weak convergence. \end{theorem}
+The following shows that the hyperboloid mixture model has a universal property as the location-scale model. \begin{theorem} The set of statistical mixtures $\mathcal{M}_{\mathbb L^d}$ is dense in the space of the probability distribution on $\mathbb{L}^d$ for the topology of the weak convergence. \end{theorem}

-\begin{proof} In this proof we identify $\mathbb L^d$ with $\mathbb R^d$.
+\begin{proof} Step 1.
 We first remark that the set of the Dirac masses $\{\delta_x\}_{x \in \mathbb{R}^d}$ is dense in the space of the probability distribution on $\mathbb{R}^d$ for the topology of the weak convergence, by applying the Krein-Milman theorem to the space of the probability measures on a compact subset of $\mathbb{R}^d$ and using the fact that $\mathbb{R}^d$ is $\sigma$-compact.